 For the Props team in the theatre, the key qualities for prospective employees are enthusiasm, attention to detail and a willingness to learn.
 Plus you must be confident going on stage during the scene changes, appearing in front of the public and staying calm in a crisis.

 For the Props team in the Workshop, you'll need to be prepared to work hard.
 It's fascinating work but it's certainly not easy.
-A typical day in the Prop Shop for John can start at 7.30am, when he begins by checking the show report.
+A typical day starts by checking last night's show report.
 This report is written by the Stage Manager to give a detailed analysis of the previous evening's performance.
 It details any problems with props that occurred during the show.
 Throughout the day, in addition to meeting designers, sourcing items, researching and actually making the props, the phone rings constantly.
 Every week, the team meet designers about future shows, attend regular health and safety meetings and travel to London for production meetings.
 At busy times the team can finish late in the evening.

 The photo below shows puppet Es-Sindibad the Sailor with his prop ship for the production of Arabian Nights (2009) in The Courtyard Theatre dock.